naturalis/tolomatic-java/README.md

 **Installation Maven plugin**

+In the later versions of IntelliJ IDEA, it is not necessary to integrate a Maven plugin.
+For the convenience of the user, the latest version of Maven has been integrated into IntelliJ by default.

+However, in case one wants to use an older version of Maven, it is possible to import the plugin by hand.
 The Jetbrains company has a separate webpage for downloading plugins for IntelliJ.
-Here, the latest version of the Maven 2 integration plugin can be downloaded(http://plugins.jetbrains.com/plugin/1166?pr=).
+Here, any version of the Maven 2 integration plugin can be downloaded(http://plugins.jetbrains.com/plugin/1166?pr=).

 **Setting up the project**